 The Bengals were content with having just two quarterbacks on the 53-man roster last season, and might do the same this season.
 Rookie AJ McCarron would be the odd man out.
 He didn't practice in training camp after being placed on the active non-football injury list, and it doesn't seem like he's going to practice anytime soon.
-Fellow backups Matt Scott and Tyler Wilson are not likely to make the 53-man roster, although one of them could end up on the practice-squad.
+After Matt Scott was cut earlier this week that leaves fellow backup Tyler Wilson to potentially contend for a practice squad spot.
+He isn't likely to make the 53-man roster.

 RUNNING BACKS (5)

 This grouping includes Hewitt at H-back, meaning the Bengals are more likely to take four halfbacks.
 Burkhead, Peerman and Hewitt are not locks to make the team, but there are compelling reasons for each being part of the 53-man roster.
-BenJarvus Green-Ellis and James Wilder Jr., also have real chances to be part of the full roster.
-Green-Ellis didn't play at all in Sunday's Week 3 preseason win over the Cardinals, and he only appeared in three plays in last week's loss to the Jets.
-Burkhead also didn't play due to a knee injury suffered in Week 2.
-Even with his injury -- one that doesn't appear as bad as initially feared -- Burkhead has a chance to stick based on what he did before Week 2.
-For now, we're going to place him back on this week's 53-man projection over Green-Ellis.
-As for Hewitt, I included him over Orson Charles here because he has seemed to impress more throughout camp, and seems more versatile.
+BenJarvus Green-Ellis and James Wilder Jr. also have chances to make the final roster, but in Green-Ellis' case that's really hard to see.
+He hasn't played in two weeks and has barely practiced in that time.
+Wilder had a strong 11-carry, 49-yard rushing performance that mostly covered the fourth quarter.
+Like Green-Ellis, Burkhead also hasn't practiced or played in two weeks after suffering a Week 2 knee injury.
+The last halfback spot could be one of the toughest decisions the Bengals have to make this year.
+As for Hewitt, I included him over Orson Charles because he has seemed to impress more throughout camp, and seems more versatile.
 Nikita Whitlock also is competing for a fullback job.

 The top three on this list are locks to make the team.
-If this group holds, that means Jasper Collins, former Bengals practice squad player Cobi Hamilton and undrafted rookie Colin Lockett won't make the team.
+If this group holds, that means former practice squad player Cobi Hamilton and undrafted rookie Colin Lockett won't make the team.
 Tate, who was left off earlier roster projections, had been impressive catching passes in training-camp practices, and has been listed as the starting kick and punt returner on the team's depth charts.
 It's tough to say if he will stick, though, now that others, like Adam Jones and Sanzenbacher, have gotten in-game work at both return positions.
-Tate hasn't done much as a receiver in his three years with the Bengals; he's primarily been a special-teams addition.
+Sanzenbacher returned a punt for a touchdown Thursday against the Colts.
 Of the possible cuts listed here, Hamilton's size (6-foot-2) and leaping ability make him a possible pick to make the team, but he's been inconsistent.
-Wright's special-teams background and his consistently strong showing in training camp make him a very real possibility to make the team, too, although an injury did run him from Sunday's game.
-It's not yet clear how much time he'll miss, but after experiencing what appeared to be a head injury, it would be stunning to see him on the field Thursday against Indianapolis.
+Wright's special-teams background and his consistently strong showing in training camp make him a very real possibility to make the team, too, although an apparent head injury ran him from Sunday's game, and he had three big special teams penalties in the three games he played.
+He didn't play Thursday.

 TIGHT ENDS (3)